Sex offender in custody days after motor home pursuit

 - He was one of millions of Chinese seniors growing old alone.
 So he put himself up for adoption.
 VIEW

-Police followed the 46-year-old from Hollywood more than 100 miles (161 kilometers) north to the agricultural heartland of California.
+In Bakersfield, Houk repeatedly exited and re-entered the freeway, drove through the city and a busy Walmart parking lot, all with his 3-year-old son and 11-month-old daughter in the vehicle, authorities said.

-Houk stopped in an almond orchard and ran away, vanishing into a cloud of dust kicked up by his vehicle.
+He eventually turned into an almond orchard and disappeared into a cloud of dust kicked up by his vehicle.

+The officers — unaware he gave them the slip — pulled back and surrounded the motor home with armored vehicles, waiting for Houk to emerge.
+His son walked out of the vehicle about 45 minutes later and police later found his daughter inside.

+Police had warned the public that Houk should be considered “armed and dangerous.”